Fred is a senior associate specialising in high-value and complex commercial disputes in both international arbitration and court proceedings.

 Fred has particular expertise in international commercial arbitration, including proceedings under the LCIA and ICC arbitration rules.
-Having spent six months on secondment to the LCIA's casework team, Fred has a detailed knowledge of the LCIA's practices and procedures.
+Having spent six months on secondment to the LCIA's casework team, Fred has a detailed knowledge of the LCIA's arbitration rules.

 Fred also has extensive experience of litigation before the English courts, including proceedings before the Commercial Court, Court of Appeal and UK Supreme Court.

 Fred has particular experience of pursuing and resisting challenges to awards from London seated arbitrations before the English courts, and of offshore enforcement proceedings.
-Fred also has a particular interest in, and extensive experience of, disputes arising from Russia and the CIS.
+Having studied Russian at university, Fred also has a particular interest in, and extensive experience of, disputes arising from the CIS.

 - Acting for the receivers of a Cayman private equity fund in an ICC arbitration and Cayman court proceedings arising from claims worth over US$1 billion.

 - Acting for Victor Pinchuk, a Ukrainian businessman, in an LCIA arbitration and Commercial Court proceedings regarding claims with an estimated value of US$1 billion concerning Ukrainian industrial assets.

 - Acting for BTA Bank on claims arising from a multi-billion dollar fraud committed by its former chairman Mukhtar Ablyazov.